polyipseity/obsidian-modules/README.md

 ## Features

-- Reuse JavaScript and TypeScript code from anywhere in your vault on all platforms.
+- Load JavaScript and TypeScript modules from the vault and the Internet on all platforms.
 - No configuration needed.
 - Resolves relative paths, vault paths, Markdown links, wikilinks, and external links.
 - Loads Markdown files as code.